-Claim 5 specifies that the obvious single unit dosage form of claim 4 comprises a 300 mg amount.
-This was also obvious.
-Bell's report of the eculizumab clinical trial in PNH patients employed a dosing regimen with an initial 600 mg dose phase followed by a 900 mg dose phase, with doses delivered by intravenous infusion.
+Bell's report of the eculizumab clinical trial in PNH patients employed a dosing regimen with two phases: an initial 600 mg dose followed by a 900 mg dose, with all doses delivered by intravenous infusion.
 (EX1007, [0082].)
 Given Bell's express disclosure of a dosage regimen having 600 and 900 mg phases, a 300 mg unit dosage form would have been obvious.
-300 is the highest common factor of 600 and 900, and thus the most convenient unit dose to use without the need to manufacture vials of differing quantities, and without causing unnecessary waste of costly antibody treatments.
-A POSA aware of Bell's teachings would be motivated to choose a 300 mg single-use dosage form above all other options given these considerations.
-(EX1003, ¶138; EX1062, ¶55.)
+300 is the highest common factor of

+600 and 900, and thus the most convenient unit dose to use without the need to manufacture vials of differing quantities, and without causing unnecessary waste of costly antibody treatments.
+(EX1003, ¶134; EX1062, ¶50.)
+A POSA aware of Bell's teachings would have been motivated to choose a 300 mg single-use dosage form above all other options given these considerations.
+(Id.)